 ORP: ORP, or redox potential, is the tendency of a chemical species to acquire electrons and be reduced.
 In aqueous solutions, the reduction potential is the tendency of the solution to either gain or lose electrons when new chemical species are introduced.
 A solution with a higher (more positive) reduction potential than the new species will have a tendency to gain electrons from the new species (to be reduced by oxidizing the new species) and a solution with a lower (more negative) reduction potential will have a tendency to lose electrons to the new species (to be oxidized by reducing the new species).
-Just as the transfer of hydrogen ions between chemical species determines the pH of an aqueous solution.
+Just as the transfer of hydrogen ions between chemical species determines the pH of an aqueous solution, the transfer of electrons between chemical species determines the reduction potential of an aqueous solution.
 Like pH, the reduction potential represents an intensity factor.
 It does not characterize the capacity of the system for oxidation or reduction, in much the same way that pH does not characterize the buffering capacity.
 Field measurements are typically recorded in millivolts (mV).

 DO: Dissolved oxygen (or oxygen saturation) is a relative measure of the amount of oxygen dissolved or carried in a given medium.
-In aquatic environments, dissolved oxygen is a relative measure of the amount of oxygen ( $O_2$ ) dissolved in the water.
+In aquatic environments, dissolved oxygen is a relative measure of the amount of oxygen (O2) dissolved in the water.
 Field measurements are typically recorded in milligrams per liter (mg/L).